anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 **See** [Common Vulnerability Scoring System](https://nvd.nist.gov/vuln-metrics/cvss)

 #### 6.3.1.6 Network Protocols
-- Only allow protocols that are required by the system functions
+- Only allow protocols that are required by the system functions(sec.sys.002)
 - Tighten all required TCP/IP (Transmission Control Protocol/Internet Protocol) services

 #### 6.3.1.7 Anti-Virus and Firewall